Cuisinart CPT-160 Review

 Bagel Toasting Quality

 The CPT-160 shared common bagel toasting issues with many of the other models in our test.
 It often toasted one half of each bagel slice a few shades darker than the other.
 Some cycles produced inconsistencies across slices, toasting one piece much more than the other.
 The bagel mode does not turn off the outside elements, leaving the backsides of bagels toasted rather than in their ideal warm and gooey state.
 All of this translated into an average score for the group.

 Frozen Food/Defrosting Quality

 This model's defrost mode takes frozen goods and slowly warms and thaws them before ramping up to full toasting temperature.
 Generally, we found that models using this technique performed much better in our frozen food tests.
 While the CPT-160 performed acceptably in our tests, it did not perform as well as other models that utilize this technique.
 It struggled to make even toast from frozen bread, churning out slices with large white splotches.
-Even on higher shade settings the defrost function toasted frozen waffles on the light side, but they were toasted all the way through.
+Even on higher shade settings, the defrost function toasted frozen waffles on the light side, but they were toasted all the way through.
 This relatively poor frozen bread and mediocre frozen waffle performance earned the CPT-160 a lower score in our defrosting test.
-It was just slightly better than the worst performing Darth Toaster, but nowhere near the quality of the top performing Smeg and Oster Jelly Bean.

-At its core, the CPT-160 is a basic toaster that provides basic functionality.
+The CPT-160 is a basic toaster that provides basic functionality at its core.
 With its reasonably low price, few people will find it a dissatisfying purchase, but there are certainly better options and better values to be found.